MintonGroup/swiftest/README.md

 Finally, a simulation can be run from the same script in which it is created (or a separate Python script) using the ```run``` method.
 This is optional as the simulation can also be run from an executable.
 More details on running a Swiftest simulation can be found in the section **Running a Swiftest Simulation**.
 The key word arguments available to the user for the ```run``` method are the same as those described in [simulation_kwargs](README_tables/simulation_kwargs.md).

 **ASCII Input Files**
 Swiftest accepts 4 ASCII input files.
-All four input files are necessary, however the structure of each input file varies slightly depending on the features and capabilities of the integrator selected.
+All four ASCII input files are necessary if using the ASCII input format, however the structure of each input file varies slightly depending on the features and capabilities of the integrator selected.
+The four ASCII input files are not necessary if using NetCDF input files.
 The four input files are as follows:

 - **<span>param.in</span>** - The parameter input file.
 - **<span>cb.in</span>** - The central body input file.